Alternate Company Equivalent

 - Marvel seems to be attempting to make Artume's mother Hippolyta into their Wonder Woman equivalent.
 They've rechristened her "Warrior Woman" and have given her a costume clearly based off that of Wonder Woman.

-- She-Hulk is often as hailed as Marvel's Wonder Woman counterpart, as noted on her page quote, and the two are often pitted against each other in crossovers and "Who Would Win?" debates.
+- She-Hulk is often hailed as Marvel's Wonder Woman counterpart, as noted on her page quote, and the two are often pitted against each other in crossovers and "Who Would Win?" debates.
 However, it can be argued that Wonder Woman actually has more in common with Captain America, despite being different genders.
 See the Analysis page.

 - The Teenage Mutant Ninja Turtles comic book and cartoon have The Justice Force, yet another Justice League A.C.E.
 About half its members ape Justice Leaguers to some extent, with the most blatant being Green Mantle, a parody of Green Lantern on everything from costume to civilian name to comic book cover.

-- In Thom Zahl's romance comic Love And Capes, the hero, his best friend, and his ex-girlfriend are clear expies of Superman, Batman, and Wonder Woman respectively.
+- In Thom Zahl's romance comic Love and Capes, the hero, his best friend, and his ex-girlfriend are clear expies of Superman, Batman, and Wonder Woman respectively.

 - All of the super heroes in Love and Capes are thinly veiled A.C.E.s, and they're not all based on DC characters.
 The whole thing is a super hero parody in sitcom form.